 Scholarly Communication and Author Rights

 Considering open access publishing?
 Wishing you had more rights to your own work?
 We keep current on these issues and can meet to discuss your options.
+Also find more data about what versions of your published works you have a right to share by checking Sherpa/Romeo.
 For further information visit our Open Access guide.

 Resource Access Support